satche/notes/vuejs/reactivity.md

 console.log(b.value); // 5
 ```

 _Note: Computed properties are cached based on their reactive dependencies.
-Avoid calculation in template or in methods since it will be re-run everytime a re-render happens.
+Operations in template or in methods will be re-run everytime a re-render happens, even if the output is still the same.
 [Learn more](https://v3.vuejs.org/guide/computed.html#computed-caching-vs-methods)_

 Define getter and setter (WIP)